 Inside the park is a visitor center along with many of the mine’s original buildings, including the restored gardens and historic home of former mine owner — William Bourn, Jr.

-There is also 12 miles of mixed oak and conifer forested backcountry hiking trails, which winds around old foundations and the entrance to 367 miles of abandoned and flooded underground mine shafts.
+There are also 12 miles of mixed oak and conifer forested backcountry hiking trails, which winds around old foundations and the entrance to 367 miles of abandoned and flooded underground mine shafts.
 Most of the trails consist of easy hikes, ideal for recreational activities like walking, mountain biking, and horseback riding.

 With so much to see and do, visitors can easily spend much of the day merely visiting the mine’s structure, including the hollow opening of the mine’s 5,000-foot-deep shaft or taking a historical tour of the 4,600 square foot Bourne Cottage, built-in 1897.

 Guests can also take a mine yard tour that illustrates the gold mining process, with mine statistics and demonstrations of various operational and non-operational pieces of new and old mining equipment.

 As a bonus, during the spring, the gardens are in bloom.

-If you are planning a trip through California’s Gold County Empire Mine Historic Park should be at the top of your list of place to visit.
+If you are planning a trip to California’s Gold County Empire Mine Historic Park should be at the top of your list of place to visit.

 Empire Mine State Historic Park visitor center and mine are located off Highway 174, at 10791 E. Empire St., Grass Valley about 24 miles north of the City of Auburn.

 The park is open seven days a week from 10 a.m. to 5 p.m.
 Public Cottage and the mine yard tours are included in entry fee.